-Wright is an active member in the health community, serving various groups, organizations and boards including; the Patient Centered Outcome Research Institute (PCORI) where he serves on the Communication and Dissemination Advisory Panel, and the Southeastern Health Equity Council (SHEC), as part of the National Partnership for Action to End Health Disparities (NPA), serving as the Co-Chair to the Social Determinants of Health Committee.
+As an active member in the health community, Wright serves and has served on various groups, organizations and boards including the Patient Centered Outcome Research Institute where he served as chair on the Clinical Effectiveness and Decision Science Advisory Panel, the North Carolina Governor-appointed Andrea Harris Social, Economic, Environmental and Health Equity Task Force where he served as chair to the Patient Engagement Subcommittee, and the Southeastern Health Equity Council, as part of the National Partnership for Action to End Health Disparities, serving as the Co-Chair to the Social Determinants of Health Committee.

-Always ready to serve, Wright is passionate about his work and assisting all in need.
+Always willing to serve, Wright is passionate about his work and assisting others.

-March 2015 - present: North Carolina Department of Health and Human Services, Division of Public Health, Office of Minority Health and Health Disparities
+March 2015 - April 2022: North Carolina Department of Health and Human Services, Division of Public Health, Office of Minority Health and Health Disparities

 October 2013 - February 2015: Duke University, Duke Cancer Institute, Office of Health Equity and Disparities

 Outreach and Screening Patient Navigation Coordinator

 August 2013 - October 2013: American Heart Association, Mid-Atlantic Affiliate

 June 2013 - February 2015: University of North Carolina Healthcare System, 6 East – Lower GI Surgery

 August 2009 - October 2013: Center for Health and Healing, Inc. (a non-profit affiliate of the General Baptist State Convention of NC, Inc.)

 August 2005 - August 2009: Center for Health and Healing, Inc. (a non-profit affiliate of the General Baptist State Convention of NC, Inc.),